Historic Home Renovations Guide: Everything You Need to Know

 If we want to get technical, a historic home counts as any structure preserved by the National Registry of Historic Places.
 Criteria include architecture that showcases a specific time period, homes that housed historic figures, or events that occurred inside your walls that made an impact on your area's past.

 In every case, you'll have to decide if you plan to restore or renovate your home.
 Restoring refers to returning the home to its original glory, stained glass and all.
-Renovating refers to bringing the home into the 21st century—but in this case, without threatening its beauty or breaking any preservation laws.
+Renovating refers to bringing the home into the 21st Century—but in this case, without threatening its beauty or breaking any preservation laws.

-Top Challenges of Renovating a Historic Home
+Things to Consider When Renovating a Historic Home

 A set table at the dining room of a historic home